Truck Ladder Racks

 Truck Ladder Racks - Rear Section

-Here is a list of the materials that you will need to build both racks:
+Here is the list of the materials that I used to build both front and back racks:

-If you choose plywood, 1 sheet of 3/4" plywood (exterior grade) should be plenty to cut the 8 upright shapes.
+If you choose plywood, one sheet of 3/4" (exterior grade) should be plenty of material to cut the eight upright shapes.

 Truck Ladder Racks - Assembly